sanadu/Titanic-Data-Viz/README.md

 and add the class as a sub-category within the gender category.

 Hope that help
-Emmanuelle
+"

 Feedback2:
-Great job!
+"Great job!
 I think the idea of putting the reader in the shoes of a person on board the Titanic is very powerful - it immediately piques people's interests to explore and play with the visualization.